X

 Also: Ubuntu Mate is one of the most popular Ubuntu spins for a reason

 The one caveat to running AppImages on your desktop is they often do not have the means to integrate with your desktop menu, docks, or panels.
-Because of this, either you have to launch the application from the file manager or some desktop environments will allow you to create a desktop file first (which is beyond the scope of this article).
+As a result, either you have to launch the application from the file manager or some desktop environments will allow you to create a desktop file first (which is beyond the scope of this article).

-Some AppImages (such as the one for Bitwarden) do offer a desktop integrations option that will create a launcher for your menu.
+Some AppImages, such as the one for Bitwarden, offer a desktop integrations option that creates a launcher for your menu.
 If you see an integration option on the first launch of the application, make sure to go ahead with that configuration to simplify things.

 And that's all there is to using an AppImage on Linux.
-These types of applications are a viable option for anyone looking to run applications on Linux that aren't found within the built-in package manager.
+It's a viable option for anyone looking to run applications on Linux not found within the built-in package manager.

 Editorial standards